If you practice mindfulness, you know it can be a challenge to keep your mind on track.

 You’re not alone in that.
 We all do it.

-But what if a daily mindfulness practice, which takes just a tiny percentage of your day, could help you change that?
+But what if a regular mindfulness practice, which takes just a tiny percentage of your day, could help you change that?

 15 Ways To Practice Mindfulness